fmelipin/OSEP-Preparation-Notes/AV Bypass/DLL Injection/README.md

 ---

+## 📌 Based on

+This project is a **fork of [ShellcodeEncrypt2DLL](https://github.com/restkhz/ShellcodeEncrypt2DLL)** by [restkhz](https://github.com/restkhz), originally designed to execute AES-encrypted shellcode from DLLs.
+The current version has been modified, cleaned, and adapted to load DLLs directly into memory for improved **evasion and compatibility** in modern red team environments.

+---

 ## 🎯 Purpose

 This tool was created specifically as part of preparation for the **Offensive Security Experienced Penetration Tester (OSEP)** certification.